uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 oneDPL also defines a public trait, ``is_indirectly_device_accessible[_v]`` to indicate whether an iterator is an "indirectly device accessible iterators".

-oneDPL queries this information at compile time to determine how to handle iterator types when they are passed to algorithms with a ``device_policy`` to avoid unnecessary data movement.
+oneDPL queries this information at compile time to determine how to handle input and output types when they are passed to oneDPL algorithms with a ``device_policy`` to avoid unnecessary data movement.

 ADL Customization Point: ``is_onedpl_indirectly_device_accessible``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A free function ``is_onedpl_indirectly_device_accessible(IteratorT)`` may be defined, which accepts an argument of type ``IteratorT`` and returns a type with the base characteristic of ``std::true_type`` if ``IteratorT`` refers to "indirectly device accessible", or otherwise returns a type with the base characteristic of ``std::false_type``.
+A free function ``is_onedpl_indirectly_device_accessible(T)`` may be defined, which accepts an argument of type ``T`` and returns a type with the base characteristic of ``std::true_type`` if ``T`` represents "indirectly device accessible" content, or otherwise returns a type with the base characteristic of ``std::false_type``.
 The function must be discoverable by ADL.

-The function ``is_onedpl_indirectly_device_accessible`` may be used by oneDPL to determine if the iterator refers to "indirectly device accessible" by interrogating its return type at compile-time only.
+The function ``is_onedpl_indirectly_device_accessible`` may be used by oneDPL to determine if the type represents "indirectly device accessible" content by interrogating its return type at compile-time only.
 Overloads may be provided as forward declarations only, without a body defined.
 ADL is used to determine which function overload to use according to the rules in the `C++ Standard`_.
 Therefore, derived iterator types without an overload for their exact type will match their most specific base iterator type if such an overload exists.

 Public Trait: ``oneapi::dpl::is_indirectly_device_accessible[_v]``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^